react-native-google-signin/google-signin/README.md

     idToken: <token to authenticate the user on the backend>
     serverAuthCode: <one-time token to access Google API from the backend on behalf of the user>
     scopes: <list of authorized scopes>
-    accessToken: <needed to access google API from the application> (iOS only) }
+    accessToken: <needed to access google API from the application>
+  }
 ```